-Since the introduction of dividends tax on 1 April 2012, the terms "dividend" and "foreign dividend" are now separately defined in section 1(1).
+The terms "dividend" and "foreign dividend" are separately defined in section 1(1).
 Any dividend or foreign dividend received by or accrued to a person in respect of an equity share is specifically excluded from section 9C(2).

 Since a dividend and a foreign dividend are specifically included in gross income under paragraph (k) of the special inclusions to the definition of gross income in section 1(1) "whether of a capital nature or not", their exclusion from section 9C(2) is technically unnecessary.
 Nevertheless, their exclusion from being deemed to be of a capital nature does emphasise that such dividends and foreign dividends do remain gross income, and hence will not form part of proceeds for CGT purposes.